-Ever since I was a child I have loved the name of this quaint little dish.
-Pigs in Blankets are known around the world and here in the UK and Ireland are traditionally served at the Christmas lunch; figures released last year suggest close to 128 million are eaten on the day.
-However, they do not need to be reserved simply for one day of the year.
+Pigs in Blankets are known around the world and here in the UK and Ireland are traditionally served at the Christmas lunch and often on Boxing Day as well, after all, they are too good for just one day.
+Figures suggest close to 128 million are eaten at the lunch and what a shame; they do not need to be reserved simply for one day of the year.

-Children love these bite-sized sausages and I have seen adults equally enjoy them, so make plenty.
+Children love these bite-sized sausages and adults equally enjoy them, so always make plenty.
 They are great on a buffet or party food, a picnic, or in a lunch box.

 - Heat the oven to 375 F (190 C)